In the above screen capture, for example, the Notebook has twenty pages. The first page

 to a node in the outline view.
 When you click on a node, the text content associated

-with that node is displayed.
+with that node is loaded into the editor.
 There is no limit on the length of text

 associated with that one node.
-It could have no text such as the First Draft -
+It could have no text such as the Characters

-we could write some notes describing the group in a general way, we
+we could write some notes describing the group or characters in a general way, we

 don't have to.
-A group heading page might contain little or no content, but a page in PieceWorx Writing Studio could also contain the entire
+But a page in PieceWorx Writing Studio could also contain the entire

 contents or your novel...or more.

 This is, perhaps, where one could get confused.
 A page in a book has a fixed length.